Here's a downloadable link to the current PNER Bylaws

 ARTICLE XI: Method of Amending Bylaws.

 Amendments to these Bylaws shall be proposed in writing and submitted to the Board of Directors.
 If approved by a majority vote of the Board members present at a duly noticed meeting, the proposed Bylaw change(s) shall be submitted to the general membership for their consideration.
 The general membership shall be notified in writing of a proposed Bylaws change or changes at least thirty (30) days and not more than forty-five (45) days prior to the meeting at which the proposed change shall be voted upon.
-Bylaws changes shall be approved by a majority vote of the senior members in good standing present at the duly noticed meeting in person or by written proxy.
+Bylaws changes shall be approved by a majority vote of the senior members in good standing via third party balloting system.

 Whenever any notice is required to be given under the provisions of the Not For Profit Corporation Act of the State of Washington (RCW Title 24) or under the provisions of the Articles of Incorporation or the Bylaws of the Corporation, a waiver therein in writing signed by the person or persons entitled to such notice whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.